 WT 116 INTRODUCTION TO LAYOUT AND FABRICATION

 A fundamental course in layout and fabrication related to the welding industry.
 Major emphasis on structural shapes and use in construction.
 Cutting and Welding within Oxy-Fuel Process.
-Prerequisite: WT 102 - Co-requisite: None

 WT 213 ADVANCED SHIELDED METAL ARC WELDING (SMAW)